-The Petrel Geomechanics module is the industry’s leading environment for 3D preproduction geomechanics modeling and 4D geomechanics modeling of operating fields.
+The Petrel geomechanics module is the industry’s leading environment for 3D preproduction geomechanics modeling and 4D geomechanics modeling of operating fields.
 Geomechanics phenomena such as rock stresses, deformation, and failure have the potential to adversely affect everything from the target reservoir to a wide range of oilfield activities across exploration through development, production, and abandonment.
-Petrel Geomechanics addresses these concerns with a comprehensive set of integration, interpretation, modeling, and engineering workflows within the Petrel E&P software platform, seamlessly powered by the VISAGE finite-element geomechanics simulator.
+Petrel geomechanics addresses these concerns with a comprehensive set of integration, interpretation, modeling, and engineering workflows within Petrel subsurface software, seamlessly powered by the Visage finite-element geomechanics simulator.

 Key workflows include the following: